4.29 / Review for Non-Tenure Track Faculty Promotion: Procedures

 2. Preparation of the Primary and Secondary Dossier

 The candidate will present a primary dossier and may prepare a secondary dossier.
-Only material contained in the primary and secondary dossiers and additional materials appropriately obtained and added to the dossiers may be used by the Promotion Committee at each level.
+Only material contained in the primary and secondary dossiers and additional materials appropriately obtained and added to the dossiers may be used by the Committee at each level.

 The candidate is responsible for assembling the materials and reviewing the entire dossier to determine that it is complete and accurate.
-Non-tenure track candidates are not required to have any external letters of review as part of their primary dossier.
+NTT candidates are not required to have any external letters of review as part of their primary dossier.
 Adherence to established deadlines should ensure that the final dossier is complete at the time of submission.
 The candidate then submits the copy of the primary dossier and supplemental materials to the chair of her/his department.
 Once they have been submitted to the chair, these original materials cannot be changed or rewritten.

-As the review proceeds through the various levels, the primary dossier and the secondary dossier will be in the custody of the administrator at each level.
-Items are added as attachments to the primary dossier by the administrator as called for in these procedures, but the administrator must give the candidate a copy of the additions and provide the candidate an opportunity to write a rebuttal that will also be added to the primary dossier.
+As the review proceeds through the various levels, the primary dossier and the secondary dossier will be in the custody of the Administrator at each level.
+Items are added as attachments to the primary dossier by the Administrator as called for in these procedures, but the Administrator must give the candidate a copy of the additions and provide the candidate an opportunity to write a rebuttal that will also be added to the primary dossier.

 1. Primary Dossier